-Our experiences span several sectors and issues including: women’s economic development, poverty reduction, convening of diverse stakeholders, diversity, equity and inclusion, gender equity, youth employment, non-profit capacity building and grant writing.
-Driven by results, we strive to empower and embolden the Executive Directors and non-profit staff that we work with.
+Our experiences span several sectors and issues including: equity and systemic racism, women’s economic development, poverty reduction, convening of diverse stakeholders, diversity, equity and inclusion, gender equity, youth employment, women's leadership and non-profit capacity building.
+Driven by results, we strive to empower and embolden the Executive Directors, social change leaders and non-profit staff that we work with.
 We work hard to make meaningful connections, share knowledge, skills, networks, and resources every step of the way – building the capacity and skillsets of everyone involved.

 Canadian Women’s Foundation

 As Director of Economic Development at the Canadian Women’s Foundation, Chanel managed multi-year funding initiatives focused on women’s pre-apprenticeships programs, entrepreneurship, and social enterprises.
 These result in positive social and economic change for low income women across Canada.
 Chanel also contributed to partnership development, fundraising campaigns, and successful stakeholder engagement strategies.
 She provided both strategic and operational guidance for the launch of the Canadian Women’s Foundation’s Leadership Institute, supporting the leadership development of 75 emerging leaders.
 Chanel also developed and designed 10+ National and Regional Skills Institutes promoting sharing of knowledge, effective practices, joint learning, and networking opportunities.
 She also supported multi-year learning and evaluation strategies using the Sustainable Livelihoods framework.